CODE-at-TACC/summer-2015/python_intro/Readme.md

         haters_gonna_hate = False
 ```

+Go ahead and type `python 8b_while_loop.py` into the terminal.

 ***Notice!*** The last line of script had a double indent, so 8 spaces.
 Why?
 The line is inside an **if**, which is inside a **while**.

 #### Challenge

-Python treats strings as a list of characters.
+Python treats strings as a **list** of individual characters.
 What would you expect the following script to do?

 ```
 your_name = raw_input( "What is your name? ")